Austrogomphus australis

 commonly known as the inland hunter.

 It is widespread and common, inhabiting rivers and pools in inland eastern Australia.

 Austrogomphus australis is a tiny to medium-sized, black and yellow dragonfly.

+Etymology

+The genus name Austrogomphus combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Gomphus, a genus name derived from Greek γόμφος (gomphos, “peg” or “nail”), alluding to the clubbed shape of the abdomen in males.

+The species name australis is Latin for "southern", referring to its occurrence in Australia.